Importance of being active

 The competitive side of tennis is robust and international in scope.
 Tennis is also a Summer Paralympic sport.
 Check out the International Tennis Federation.

-Table Tennis
+Tennis (table)

-Table tennis is not your daddy's ping pong game.
+Not your daddy’s ping pong game.
 This is a fast and fun indoor/outdoor option.
 For information on competitive action (this is a Summer Paralympic sport), contact the USA Table Tennis organization.

 Triathlon

 The sport of triathlon is expanding for people with disabilities.
-Triathlon distances include the shorter course (half mile swim, 12-mile bike, 3.1 mile run), or the longer Ironman course (2.4 mile swim, 112 mile bike, 26.2 mile run).
+Triathlon distances include the shorter course (half mile swim, 12 mile bike, 3.1 mile run), or the longer Ironman course (2.4 mile swim, 112 mile bike, 26.2 mile run).
 The adaptive division completes the same courses.

-Water skiing
+Water Skiing

 Water skiing is a terrific heat-beating summer sport that's been adapted so that skiers of almost all abilities can participate with family and friends.